Chuck Rock II: Son of Chuck: Development

-Chuck Rock II uses an acid jazz soundtrack.
+The game uses an acid jazz soundtrack, composed by Martin Iveson.
 The end credits thank various contemporary acid jazz bands, presumably listing them as influences.
 The in-game boss "Ozrics Tentacles" shares a name with psychedelic rock band Ozric Tentacles.
+The music and sound effects in the Master System, Sega Genesis and Game Gear versions were composed and designed by Matt Furniss at Krisalis Software Ltd. Nathan McCree co-composed the soundtrack with Iveson for the Sega CD version.

 Reception

 Electronic Gaming Monthly praised the Game Gear retaining all the features and technical merits of the Genesis version, making particular note of the huge levels, "lots of technique", and good animations, though they criticized that the control is too loose.
 They score it a 7 out of 10.
 They gave the Sega CD version a 6.8 out of 10, commenting that this time the control is too stiff, but praising the opening cinema and the numerous bits of humor implemented in the level designs.